himselfv/wakan/Components/readme.txt

 Required by some versions, but be sure to disable it's auto-insertion functionality (Tools-> Mad Except Configuration-> Adjust project uses clause).

 2. RX Library (http://sourceforge.net/projects/rxlib/)
-The installation is pretty straightforward and documented in readme.
+The installation is pretty straightforward and documented in RxLib\Install_eng.txt
-After install:
-* Add source folder to the shell's library path (Tools->Options->Delphi Options->Library - Win32->Library path).

 3. ProLib (http://barabash.com/prolib/history.html)
 To compile ProLibDB90.bpl you might have to add this to Pro.inc before {$IFDEF VCL_3_OR_HIGHER}: